Feuerlabs/exometer/README.md

 ```

-Here is an example, from `exometer/priv/app.config`:
+Below is an example, from `exometer/priv/app.config`:

 ```erlang